CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

        ID = 'pomodoro_timer_toolbar'

 As you can see, this statement is very simple.
-It only needs to declare an ``ID``, that serves to identify our toolabr among the rest.
+You only needs to declare an ``ID`` which serves to identify our toolbar among the other existing toolbars.

-It is possible to include other Qt widgets in our toolbar, but in this case it's better to use the appropriate Spyder methods for that in order to maintain their relationship with the rest of the application.
+It is possible to include other Qt widgets in our toolbar, but in this case it is better to use the appropriate Spyder methods for this in order to keep their relationship with the rest of the application.
 In other words, as long as the widget you need exists in ``spyder.api.widgets``, use it!

 Next, we need to declare a boolean variable in our status widget to indicate if the countdown is paused or not.
-For that, let's add the following inside the ``__init__`` method of ``PomodoroTimerStatus``:
+For that, let is add the following code inside the ``__init__`` method of the ``PomodoroTimerStatus`` class definition:

 .. code-block:: python

    self.pause = True

-And inside the ``update_timer`` method, substitute
+And inside the ``update_timer`` method of the same class, please substitute

 .. code-block:: python